suffolklibraries/sljekyll/_recurrents/ipswich-creative-cafe.md

 ---
 recurrent-title: "Creative Café with Rock Paper Scissors: for ages 8-18"
-recurrent-description: "Explore creative activities, building your confidence and curiosity in a relaxed environment.
-Free but advance booking required by contacting the library."
+recurrent-description: 'Explore creative activities, building your confidence and curiosity in a relaxed environment.
+Free but advance booking required by contacting the library.
+Run in partnership with <a href="/bloc/">BLOC</a>.'
 recurrent-day: Thursdays from 7 November - 5 December
 recurrent-times: 1600-1730
 recurrent-location: ipswich-county-library